arun-kr-reddy/notes/misc.md

 ## quotes
 - *if you crush a cockroach you're a hero, if you crush a beautiful butterfly you're a villain, morals have aesthetic criteria*
 -Friedrich Nietzsche
+- *just because you can afford it doesn't mean you should buy it*
+-Suze Orman